numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 The thick maroon line with diamond markers annotated as "best 2009" corresponds to the **artificial best 2009 algorithm**: for each set of problems with the same function, dimension and target precision, we select the algorithm with the smallest |aRT| from the `BBOB-2009 workshop`__ and use for these problems the data from the selected algorithm.
-The algorithm is artificial because we may use even for different target values the runtime results from different algorithms. [#]_
+The algorithm is artificial because we may use for the same problem and dimension but for different target values the runtime results from different algorithms. [#]_

 We observe that the artificial best 2009 algorithm is about two to three time faster than the left envelope of all single algorithms and solves all problems in about :math:`10^7\, n` function evaluations.